For leadership to be exceptional, it must be integrated.

 Integrated leadership is the ability to influence your organization with strict moral codes to the extent that decisions and actions are governed by a set of inflexible values and ethical standards.
 It is when people in your organization are empowered to think, talk, and act based on the same value system.

 In the organizations where we have worked with their executives to implement our Integrated Leadership Model in support of their visions, everyone is now a leader, whether they hold a position of authority or not.
-Everyone is on the same page with regards to what is right, just, fair, timely, and honorable.
+Everyone is on the same page with regard to what is right, just, fair, timely, and honorable.

 This is the power of Integrated leadership.